ShahriyarR/hexagonal-flask-blog-tutorial/README.md

 # Hexagonal Architecture with Flask and Dependency Injector

-## This project is a complete rewritten version of official Flask tutorial using Hexagonal Architecture
+## This project is a complete-rewritten version of official Flask tutorial using Hexagonal Architecture

 [Flask Blog tutorial](https://flask.palletsprojects.com/en/2.2.x/tutorial/)